jchap-uwf/BinPackingProblem/README.md

 real-world applications in logistics and operations research.
 The goal is to efficiently pack a set of items with different sizes into a finite number of bins.

-In this project, you will gain first-hand experience with different algorithms for solving bin packing problems.
-You will implement online algorithms that pack items one by one without knowing the full input in advance.
-You will also implement offline algorithms that can look at all the items first before packing.

-Finally, you will compare these heuristic solutions to an optimal packing obtained by brute force search.
-This project provides an engaging way to explore optimization algorithms, understand the tradeoffs between heuristics and exact solutions, and reinforce core concepts like greedy algorithms, recursion, and dynamic programming.

-The skills you will exercise include:

-+ Implement greedy algorithms and compared to a baseline brute-force algorithm
-+ Designing classes using UML
-+ Create modular project structure with Makefile to automate the building process
-+ Documenting and testing your code thoroughly

 ## Project Description